University College Isle of Man (UCM) student Melanie Ridgway is the winner of the 2017 Ella Olesen Scholarship.

 Forming the interview panel for this year’s scholarship were Graham Cregeen MHK, Minister for Education and Children, and Yvette Mellor, Director of Strategy and Corporate Services.

-They interviewed five applicants before selecting Catherine to travel to Idaho next August.
+They interviewed seven applicants, selecting Melanie to travel to Idaho next August.

 Former Ballakermeen High School student Melanie, 22, is studying for a BA honours in business studies at UCM and graduates next summer.
 In her spare time, she works at her family’s gas services business, enjoys exploring the Island and travelling further afield, including to music festivals, and is learning to ride a motorbike.

 ‘This is a once in a lifetime opportunity to further my studies, meet new people from different backgrounds, overcome challenges and gain further opportunities.’